handeyeco/Grandbot/guide.md

 ## Arp

 Grandbot is a generative sequencer.
-This means you don't tell Grandbot what to play, but rather how Grandbot will decide what to play.
+This means you don't tell Grandbot what to play, but rather how Grandbot should decide what to play.
 For the most part, this is done by setting chance percentages for different options.

 For a technical overview of the Arp, check out [this blog post](https://handeyeco.github.io/tech-blog/grandbot-update-arp/).

+### Menus

+When using the optional Grandbot controller board, there are two sub-menus:

+- Sequence (`SEqu`): these are options that come into effect when generating a new sequence
+- Settings (`SEtt`): these are options that affect different things immediately

+To enter or exit the menu press FORWARD and BACKWARD at the same time.

 ### Settings